bobjolliffe/secure-dhis2-box/modsecurity.md

 </IfModule>
 ```

+Set SecRuleEngine from DetectOnly to On in /etc/modsecurity/modsecurity.conf.

 Blocks funny things like:
 curl -k "https://slart.dhis2.org/dhis/dhis-web-commons/security/login.action/?><script>'alert(1)'</script>"

 ## some false positives and dhis2 tweaks
-Put the following into /etc/modsecurity/dhis.conf.
+Put the following into /etc/modsecurity/dhis.conf to workaround some peculiarities.
+There may be more will get added here.

 ```apache
 # libinjection doesn't like to see rename()